tleecsm/VoVTCG/www/data/cards.md

 <b>Persistence, 1:</b> <i>This card is not destroyed by activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
-Restore 2 Life to all allied cards.
+All allied cards regain +2 Life.
 <br>

 ##### ALP.FTH.020